 We have two studios in beautiful New Zealand.

-Our growing Auckland studio is on the waterfront of downtown Auckland, close to nightlife, fresh air, ferries and public transport.
+Our growing Auckland studio is in downtown Auckland, close to nightlife, fresh air, ferries and public transport.
 This team is working on a genre-defining AAA survival game, and is expected to grow to 60 or more people during 2020.

 Dunedin is a historic university city in the South Island of New Zealand, close to mountains, surf and wildlife and home to our original studio.
 As well as larger projects, the 50-strong Dunedin team work on smaller experimental and indie games with more opportunities for graduate students and indie game developers.